Although Raleigh has seen a wave of new apartment construction over the past 18 months, no new projects have opened in the heart of downtown.

 But while The Lincoln will offer similarly priced apartments, Nikolich believes its central location will prevent it from competing head-to-head.

-Banner owns about 6,000 apartments in nine states, but none currently in the Triangle.
-The company has been making an aggressive push to expand into the Southeast, bidding on multiple properties here over the past year.
-Nikolich said Banners investment committee was scheduled to discuss a Triangle acquisition Wednesday.
+Banner owns about 6,000 apartments in nine states but none in the Triangle.
+The company has been making an aggressive push to expand into the Southeast.
+Nikolich said Banner’s investment committee was scheduled to discuss a Triangle acquisition Wednesday.

 Like many developers who have moved into the region in recent years, Banner was drawn by the population, employment and wage growth.

-He said Banner is looking at divesting itself of some of its assets in its hometown, largely because of concerns that the cash-strapped state is going to increase real estate taxes.
+He said Banner is looking at divesting itself of some of its assets in its hometown, largely because of concerns that cash-strapped Illinois is going to increase real estate taxes.